 The American Screech Owl with Virginia Creeper was a limited edition of 500 in 1969.
 It sold out within a single year despite being priced at $1500.
 Measuring 13” high, this is the Eastern screech owl, Megascops (formerly Otus) asio.
 I would love to one day find a color photo of this piece!

-Nine bird studies were released by Cybis during the 1970s, seven of them being limited editions.
+Ten bird studies were released by Cybis during the 1970s, seven of them being limited editions.
 However, the first design of this decade was never released at all.

 Now for the retail pieces: The American Crested Iris with Bobwhite Chick appeared in 1972 at $975.
-It is 7.5” hight and 10.5” wide.
+It is 7.5” high and 10.5” wide.
 Its declared edition of 500 was cut to 400 by 1979 and it was either completed or closed during the 1980s..
 One can classify this sculpture as both a “flower” and a “bird” study.
 This is another Lynn Klockner Brown design.
 The bird, Colinus virginianus, is variously called the Virginia quail, northern bobwhite, or bobwhite quail because of its distinctive whistling call.

 The colorful Autumn Dogwood with Chickadees was an issue of 500 in 1972 priced at $1100 and was completed in spring 1980 at $1200.
 It measures 8.75” high x 10” wide.
 It was still in production as of 1979 but was closed during the 1980s.
 The lively and inquistive Black-capped Chickadee has a British counterpart in the Coal Tit.
 (Designed by Lynn K. Brown.)